alejandro5042/azdo-userscripts/README.md

 >
 > This is a preview feature.
 Please contact Humberto Garza for more details and instructions.

+### Augmented build results view

+At NI, the build results view will have an additional "Known Infrastructure Errors" section that lists known infrastructure errors under the build step that they occurred in.
+Additionally, in the Errors section, each error item from a build step that had infrastucture errors will be decorated with a warning indicator.
+All this is intended to make it easier to tell which errors are actual developer errors that need to be fixed.

 ## Documentation

 - [Support and troubleshooting](SUPPORT.md)